Keywords: wisdom teeth removal infection, migraine headache, facial pain, TMJ pain

 In most instances it's routine to have a fully erupted wisdom pulled under a local in the chair.
 Squeal if s/he is over opening your mouth.

-Case history: Wisdom tooth extraction and headache
+Here's an interesting Case history @ Wisdom tooth extraction and headache.

 On examination, there was extreme tenderness of the right TMJ with associated active trigger points in the right masseter, temporalis and external pterygoid muscles.